NSWPlanning/edais/spec/intro.md

 ## Transport Layer & Security

-The transport layer is SOAP with BasicHttpBinding.
+The transport layer is SOAP with `BasicHttpBinding`.
 Messages are sent and acknowledged synchronously.

-SSL is enforced, and the EHC system can only connect to systems on the default SSL port (443).
+SSL/TLS is enforced, and the EHC system can only connect to systems on the default SSL port (443).
+Deployments may terminate SSL at the network perimeter and forward messages over HTTP.

 Messages are additionally secured using [UsernameToken][1].
 The username and password are configured on a per-endpoint basis, that is per-Council and per-Private Certifier.
 These usernames and passwords must be identically configured in any communicating systems.